AlvaroSanchezGlasgow/ServiceManagementTool/README.md

 # ServiceManagementTool
-Old Tool to Manage Demand, Allocation and type of requests worked - using java8,ajax, spring boot,oracle, google charts, ss
+Old Tool created as a trial to automatize the process of Manage Demand, Allocation and type of requests worked - using java8,ajax, spring boot,oracle, google charts, ss